Veracruz Mexico Beaches: Enjoy the Best of the Gulf

 In addition to having an instructor who will take care of you all the time, you will have the necessary protective equipment, and you will be given specific instructions to respect the environment.

-The Popocatl basement in Veracruz
+Explore the Popocatl basement in Veracruz

 In the Sierra de Zongolica, in the region of the high mountains of Veracruz, is the Sótano de Popocatl or Sumidero del Popoca.